 Haven't started that workout routine yet?
 Cost and convenience are two of the most popular excuses people fall back on to explain their lack of exercise.
 And we get it: Pricey gym memberships and boutique fitness classes — and the extra time it takes to trek there — can be enough to dissuade even the most committed among us from squeezing in fitness as often as we’d like.

-But with the first (and arguably most fitness-focused) month of the year now half way over, now’s the time to get serious about making exercise a more frequent appearance in your daily routine.
+But with the first (and arguably most fitness-focused) month of the year behind us, now’s the time to get serious about making exercise a more frequent appearance in your daily routine.

-And luckily for those of us groaning at the thought of trekking through the snow to spin class, fitness doesn’t have to be expensive, time consuming or even require you to leave the comfort of your home.
+And luckily for those of us groaning at the thought of trekking through the snow to spin class, fitness can be affordable, fit within your schedule and possible within the comfort of your home.
 By ordering a few select tools to your doorstep, you can create a super-affordable and effective in-home gym that will give you a total-body workout and have you well on your way to shaping up for warmer weather.

 Here are the top picks of fitness professionals for equipment that will give you the biggest bang for (not very much) buck.